 Frequently Asked Questions (FAQs)

-Q: What is the cut-off mark for Electrical Engineering in UNILAG?
+Q: What is the cut off mark for Electrical Engineering at UNILAG?

 A: UNILAG often sets it around 250 and above.